IKE Platform

 -

-Subprojects are processed in dependency order.
+Working-set members are processed in dependency order.
 A change to an upstream component is visible to its downstream consumers in the same operation.
 Reverse-topological order is used for destructive operations (

 feature-abandon,cleanup) so downstream is removed first. - Per-goal markdown reports